roma-patel/notebook/text/posts/summers.md

 acl in vancouver; being an undergrad in the midst of intimidating but always inspiring people who are actually nice (!!) and want to know what I work on (!!!). running from one room to another to sit in on talks that i've marked in the handbook, wanting to ask questions but always backing out (i'll read the paper again, i'm sure i can answer it myself, what if i misunderstood, what if it's not really relevant). getting lunch with new people every day and exploring vancouver. conferences are exhausting but i think i will grow to love this.

-the end of the summer when things feel strange; vn coming to stay and suddenly everything is so much better. three (?) days of laughter and walking around the city and actually being together before the three days are over and it's phone calls and messages and never enough effort put into anything.
+the end of the summer when things feel strange; vedang coming to stay and suddenly everything is so much better. three (?) days of laughter and walking around the city and actually being together before the three days are over and it's phone calls and messages and never enough effort put into anything.

 the last few days and soon it will be less research and more coursework, but I have learnt far more this summer than i ever have before and i can't imagine liking anything more than NLP research.